5 min read

 Which dental procedures are covered and at what % under your dental insurance policy has very little to do with your particular oral health situation.

-We as a dental office know your dental and general health, we know your needs and wants and ALWAYS act in the best interests of your health and well-being.
+We, as a dental office, know your dental and general health.
+We understand your needs and wants and ALWAYS act in the best interests of your health and well-being.